SDS-AAU/M1-2018/assignments/assignment_1/README.md

 -   besides the usuall stuff, you will particularly find some issues with character values.
 So, a little refresher or deep-dive into **regular expressions** and **string manipulation** might be necesssary.
 Consider in `R` the `tidyverse` package [`stringr`](https://www.rstudio.com/wp-content/uploads/2016/09/RegExCheatsheet.pdf), in `Python` the string-manipulation functions by `Pandas`
 -   Likewise, you will face issues with date-time data, such as conversions and the calculation of time-spans.
 In `R`, consider the `tidyverse` package [`lubridate`](https://lubridate.tidyverse.org/), in `Python` the date-manipulation functions by `Pandas` (eg., `to_datetime`)
+-   Format your document properly, meaning give it a clear and easy-to-follow structure.
+Don't make it to fancy and pretty, that is not the main part of the exercise.
+You will need some `markdown` syntax. it's ridiccously simple.
+All you really need you find [---&gt; Here &lt;---](https://guides.github.com/features/mastering-markdown/)